thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ## What's PostgreSQL?

-**PostgreSQL** is a powerful, open source relational database system that's been around since 1996 and has a strong reputation for reliability, data integrity, and correctness.
-It runs on all major operating systems, including Linux, Mac OS X, and Windows.
+**PostgreSQL** is a powerful, open source relational database system that's been around since 1996.
+It has a strong reputation for reliability, data integrity, and correctness.
+PostgreSQL runs on all major operating systems, including Linux, Mac OS X, and Windows.

-PostgreSQL is fully ACID (atomicity, consistency, isolation, durability) compliant and supports most SQL:2008 data types, including:
+PostgreSQL is fully ACID (atomicity, consistency, isolation, durability) compliant and supports a vast amount of [data types](https://www.postgresql.org/docs/current/static/datatype.html#DATATYPE-TABLE).
+The most common of these data types include the following.

+- `boolean`
-- `INTEGER`
+- `character` (`char`)
-- `NUMERIC`
+- `character varying` (`varchar`)
-- `BOOLEAN`
+- `integer`
-- `CHAR`
+- `json`
-- `VARCHAR`
+- `numeric`
-- `DATE`,
+- `serial`
-- `INTERVAL`
+- `text`
-- `TIMESTAMP`
+- `timestamp`

-PostgreSQL can even store large binary objects such as pictures, sounds, or video.
 PostgreSQL has native interfaces for a number of programming languages including JavaScript and is known for its [exceptional documentation](https://www.postgresql.org/docs/current/static/).

 PostgreSQL is a sophisticated relational database system.
 To become fluent in PostgreSQL means to be fluent in all its moving parts.
 Here's a brief rundown the major moving parts of PostgreSQL.